UshurInc/Ushur-SDK-iOS-Samples/README.md

  1. imageDataArray: Array of the data.
 Convert image into the data and without compressing the image quality.

- 2. emailServiceId: Email pull keyword to trigger the UshurSDK workflow.

- 3. emailSubject: Need to pass Email Subject here.

- 4. emailBody: Need to pass Email Body here.

- 5. replyTo: Sender's email address needs to be passed here so that if in case UshurSDK wants to reply back to the sender, we will get it from this field.

- 6. tokenId: Provided by UshurSDK.

- 7. UeTag: Provided by UshurSDK.
+ 2. config: Provided by UshurSDK.

+    a.
+For the Insurance Card Use Case ==> processDocument(imageDataArray: imageData, config: .InsuranceCard)

+    b.
+For the Pill Bottle Use Case ==> processDocument(imageDataArray: imageData, config: .PillBox)

-Returns: This function will not return any data, but it will provide the output via
+Returns: This function will return any data, but it will provide the output via
-## delegate functions didGetResponse(result: Results)
+## delegate functions didGetResponse(result: Data)
 or if any error encountered it will return through
 ## didHaveInvalidInput(errorMessage: String)
-or if any image is larger or smaller in size then the valid size it will return through
+or if any image is larger or smaller in size then the valid size it will return through this parameter
 ## invalidImageSizeIndex(indexOfImage: Int)

 ## Reporting Events